lies

 official stories

-Every society's core technology is the shared stories that create common values.
-When people value ideas, things and activities similarly they understand each other, co-operate, love allies, hate enemies, vote, pay bills, wear clothes, respect authorities, fill out forms, follow traffic signs and turn up to work and church on time.
+A society's core technology is in the stories that create common values.
+When people value ideas, things and activities in similar ways they will understand each other, co-operate, love allies, hate enemies, vote, pay bills, wear clothes, respect authorities, fill out forms, follow traffic signs and turn up to work and church on time.
 Like schools of fish or flocks of birds swirling in formation.

-News, laws, research, sermons, theories, books and speeches flood public consciousness.
-When these stories become built into the landscape and the language they turn into facts and just walking the streets and speaking the language rehearses them.
+The stories are in places like the news, laws, advertising and theories that populate public consciousness.
+When they seep into the language and the architecture they turn into facts and just speaking the language and walking the streets rehearses them.

 deception